marcasedda/BPOP/README.md

 The code in its current version takes all parameters from a header file (soon to be changed into an ASCII input file).
 The parameter file is stored in the /include/ directory.
 The structure is shown in section A) below

 The main parameters must be set before compilation.
-As a best practice, for the time being, it is advisable to copy the input parameter.h file in the directory where BPOP is ultimately run, so as to keep track of the simulated setup.
+As a best practice, for the time being, it is advisable to copy the input parameter.h file in the directory where B-POP is ultimately run, so as to keep track of the simulated setup.
 <u> Note that in the current version, the code needs to be recompiled whenever one parameter in the file must be changed. <u>